 Don't take it seriously.
 A woman with gastrointestinal issues inherited her brother's acne and her boyfriend's depression after a DIY poop transplant.
 [2] [3] Feeling down can be as absurd as the half-digested beefy 5-layer burrito sending maladaptive neurotransmitters to your brain.
 [4] [5]

-These are the conclusions I've landed on, the absurdity of being a glorified ape playing second fiddle to the mass of bacteria freeloading within.
+These are the conclusions I've landed on, the absurdity of being leashed to 2 or 3 pounds of bacteria.
 It's all in your head isn't convincing but blaming your unfortunate physiology is a tangible, believable, workable legend.

 6/8/2024